How to Make Charts and Graphs in Confluence

 - Chart from Table can draw graphs using data from the tables (macro-generated tables also supported).

-Table Filter, Charts & Spreadsheets is available for Server, Cloud, and Data Center Confluence versions, so you can use all of the macros regardless of your hosting type.
+Table Filter, Charts & Spreadsheets is available for Cloud and Data Center Confluence versions, so you can use all of the macros regardless of your hosting type.

 - Gantt chart